pydanny/pydanny-event-notes/PyConPL2012/five_years_of_pycon_pl.rst

 * The inspiration comes from various other user group conferences.
-* We wanted something for Python
+* We wanted an event for Python
 * Piotr got credit and applause for his untiring work in the Polish Python community.
 Many attendees are previous students of his.
+* We also give credit to PLUG (Polish Linux User Group)